 Our students have two opportunities to study abroad: the overseas programme or the Europe Erasmus+ programme.
 These programmes run with the support of the British Council, a National Agency, and with the European Commission.

-Buckinghamshire New University was awarded the Erasmus Charter for the new Erasmus+ programme which officially started in January 2014 and will be running to 2020.
+Buckinghamshire New University was awarded the Erasmus Charter for the new Erasmus+ programme which officially started in January 2014.

 There are two different programmes; one offering a semester in partner countries, and other offering an exchange with a European partner.

 If you are interested in studying abroad, please email firstname.lastname@example.org.